Back

 04

-Help users act on what matters most to them in the moment, based on how and why they joined the app.
+Help invited users act on what matters most to them in the moment, and boost potential deeper engagement.

 Ideation process